 ENTRY AT AGE 11

 The Governing Body has responsibility for admissions to the School and plans to offer 287 places (pupil admission number) at age 11 in September 2018.
 To apply for a place at Colne Valley High School an applicant must complete the Secondary Common Application Form (SCAF).
-This is supplied by their home Local Authority.
-Parents should then return it as instructed by their Local Authority.
+This is supplied by Kirklees Local Authority through an online application process.
 It is very important that the form is returned by the closing date because forms received after this date will be treated as 'late'.
 Late applications are not dealt with until all those received on time have been through the application process.

 The School welcomes children with Statements of Special Educational Needs or Educational Health Care Plans (EHC Plans) where Colne Valley High School is named on the Statement/EHC Plan.

 If the number of applicants exceeds the number of available places, the following priorities will apply:

 - looked after children and previously looked after children (please see note below)